 This section makes applicable to withdrawal of a deposit made prior to judgment the analogous rule that applies when a deposit made after judgment is withdrawn.
-Cf. Pople v.
+Cf. Poople v.
 Gutierrez, 207 Cal.
 App.2d 759, 24 Cal.
 Rptr.
 781 (1962).
 It also permits the plaintiff to obtain possession of the property after it has been vacated by all the persons who are entitled to possession.
 Service of the order for possession is required by Section 1269.04.
 The time limits for service of the order for possession on the record owner and occupants are the same as for an order for possession under Section 1269.01.

 1269.07.
-Taking possession does not waive right of appeal
+Taking possession does not waive right of acpeal

 1269.07.
-The plaintiff does not abandon or waive the right to appeal from the judgment in the proceeding or request a new trial by taking possession of the property pursuant to this chapter.
+The plaintiff dees not abandon or waive the right to appeal from the judgment in the proceeding or request a new trial by taking possession of the property pursuant to this chapter.

 Comment.
-Section 1269.07 is the same in substance as Code of Civil Procedure Section 1243.5(f).
-The language has been changed to preclude implied waiver of appeal or right to new trial by taking possession pursuant to any order obtained under this chapter, including orders under Sections 1269.01, 1269.02, and 1269.05.
+Section 1269.07 is the same in substance as former Section 1243.5(f).
+The language has been changed to preclude implied waiver of appeal or right to new trial by taking possession pursuant to any order obtained under this chapter, including orders under Section 1269.05.
 Under Section 1268.07, the defendant also retains his right to appeal or to request a new trial upon the issue of compensation even though he withdraws the deposit made by the plaintiff.
 However, such withdrawal does waive all claims and defenses other than the claim to compensation.